hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 integration with the Apache Calcite as follows:
 1. During the physical optimization, we gradually convert nodes from the `LOGICAL` convention to `PHYSICAL`.
-For the `PHYSICAL` convention we override a couple of methods (see `HazelcastConventions.PHYSICAL`) that roughly forces the optimizer to do the following: "when a new `PHYSICAL` node is created, force re-optimization of the `LOGICAL` parent".
+For the `PHYSICAL` convention we override a couple of methods (see `HazelcastConventions.PHYSICAL`) that roughly forces the optimizer to do the following: when a new `PHYSICAL` node is created, force re-optimization of the `LOGICAL` parent.
 This way, whenever a new `PHYSICAL` node is added to MEMO, the rules for the `LOGICAL` parent node is added to the execution queue.
-1. Optimization rules for the intermediate nodes (i.e. not leaves, and not root) follow the same pattern: get the input's `RelSet`, extract all `RelSubset`-s with `PHYSICAL` convention, and create one intermediate physical node per `RelSubset`.
+1. Optimization rules for the intermediate nodes (i.e. not leaves, and not root) follow the similar pattern: get the input's `RelSet`, extract all `RelSubset`-s with `PHYSICAL` convention, and create one intermediate physical node per `RelSubset`.
 This way we ensure that all possibly interesting properties of the current group is propagated to parent groups.

-Note that this algorithm uses the optimistic approach: we create intermediate physical nodes for every possible combination of physical properties, assuming it will help parent find better plans.
+Note that this algorithm uses the optimistic approach: we create intermediate physical nodes for every possible combination of physical properties, assuming it will help parents find better plans.
 For complex plans, this may create too many operators.
 A better approach would be to create only those intermediate operators that are really required by parents, effectively changing the direction of the optimization: top-down instead of bottom-up.
 To achieve this we may use the solution used in Apache Flink (see `FlinkExpandConversionRule`).
 It is likely, that we will have